T4KUUY4/Voron-Stuff/Automatic Backup/readme.md

-# How to automatically backup your printer config files to a network share (NAS, Windows share whatever)
+# Auto-Backup your printer config files to a network share (NAS, Windows share whatever)

 ## Disclaimer
 WORK IN PROGRESS. **BACKUP YOUR FILES MANUALLY!!!!**